ASpace-Metadata-Standards/ead-examples/README.md

 resource-level
 ______________________
 - extent is required
+- extent has to start with a number
 - unitdate is required
 - unitid is required
 - unitid is limited to 50 characters